dhellmann/pymotw/PyMOTW/os/index.rst

 The POSIX functions :func:`fork()` and :func:`exec*()` (available under Mac OS X, Linux, and other UNIX variants) are exposed via the :mod:`os` module.
-Entire books have been written about reliably using these functions, so check your library or bookstore for more details than I will present here.
+Entire books have been written about reliably using these functions, so check the library or bookstore for more details than are presented here.

-To create a new process as a clone of the current process, use :func:`os.fork()`:
+To create a new process as a clone of the current process, use :func:`fork()`:

 .. include:: os_fork_example.py
     :literal:
     :start-after: #end_pymotw_header

-Your output will vary based on the state of your system each time you run the example, but it should look something like:
+The output will vary based on the state of the system each time the example is run, but it will look something like:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, '-u os_fork_example.py'))
 .. }}}
 .. {{{end}}}

-After the fork, you end up with two processes running the same code.
-To tell which one you are in, check the return value of :func:`fork()`.
-If it is ``0``, you are inside the child process.
-If it is not ``0``, you are in the parent process and the return value is the process id of the child process.
+After the fork, there are two processes running the same code.
+For a program to tell which one it is in, it needs to check the return value of :func:`fork()`.
+If the value is ``0``, the current process is the child.
+If it is not ``0``, the program is running in the parent process and the return value is the process id of the child process.

 From the parent process, it is possible to send the child signals.
-This is a bit more complicated to set up, and uses the :mod:`signal` module, so let's walk through the code.
-First we can define a signal handler to be invoked when the signal is received.
+This is a bit more complicated to set up, and uses the :mod:`signal` module.
+First, define a signal handler to be invoked when the signal is received.

 .. literalinclude:: os_kill_example.py
    :lines: 33-40

-Then we fork, and in the parent pause a short amount of time before sending a ``USR1`` signal using :func:`os.kill()`.
+Then :func:`fork`, and in the parent pause a short amount of time before sending a :const:`USR1` signal using :func:`kill()`.
 The short pause gives the child process time to set up the signal handler.

 .. literalinclude:: os_kill_example.py
    :lines: 42-48

-In the child, we set up the signal handler and go to sleep for a while to give the parent time to send us the signal:
+In the child, set up the signal handler and go to sleep for a while to give the parent time to send the signal:

 .. literalinclude:: os_kill_example.py
    :language: python
    :lines: 49-53

-In a real app, you probably wouldn't need to (or want to) call :func:`sleep()`.
+A real application, wouldn't need (or want) to call :func:`sleep()`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_kill_example.py'))